iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Policy-check-run states may include pending, running, completed, failed, or cancelled.

 Approval-request states may include open, pending responses, completed, cancelled, or expired (approval window elapsed without completion).

-Policy-check-result outcomes may include passed, failed, not applicable, or waived through an approved exception.

-A policy-check-result should be marked as waived through an approved exception only when it is linked to an approval decision whose outcome is approved with exception.

 Evidence-pack states may include draft, generated, or superseded (replaced by a newer pack).
 Archival should be tracked separately, for example through an archived-at timestamp or an archived flag, because a superseded evidence pack may later also be archived for retention purposes.